Jonathan Schofield Manchester Tours

 Testimonials and guest comments

-Breaking news: I was overwhelmed to be awarded the University of Manchester Medal of Honour in November 2021 for 'an exceptional contribution to the city, the region and the work of the University'.
+I was overwhelmed to be awarded the University of Manchester Medal of Honour in November 2021 for 'an exceptional contribution to the city, the region and the work of the University'.

 He is also a public speaker, a town and city identity consultant and a freelance writer on tourism, architecture, public art, history and food and drink.
 He was Highly Commended at the Manchester Tourism Awards 2005 for the Best Tourism Experience of the Year (awarded for guiding services).
-His award-winning tours have included Radical Manchester, the Incredible Interiors, Chetham’s Library and Medieval Buildings, Engels in Manchester, London Road Fire Station tours and many others.
+His award-winning tours have included Radical Manchester, the Incredible Interiors, Chetham’s Library and Medieval Buildings, Engels in Manchester, London Road Fire Station tours, Heaton Hall tours and many others.

 In 2008 he was appointed the director of a training course for new Manchester guides on the strength of his guiding skills.
 All 24 people who took the final exams passed the course.
 A first.